 If you want to tip the maids and cleaners.
 You can do so by leaving a tip and envelope in your room somewhere with a note.

 There’s no expectation to tip a taxi driver in Cambodia.
-Taxis are known for their scams, particularly with not using the meter and charging high fees for their services plus they tend to try and upsell something to tourists.
+Taxis are known for their scams, particularly by not using the meter and charging high fees for their services plus they tend to try and upsell something to tourists.

 With taxi-hailing apps like Grab being available has made life easier.
 Just round up the fare, so the driver gets a small tip.